dustinspecker/dustinspecker.com/content/posts/open-policy-agent-introduction-gatekeeper.md

         kinds: ["Pod"]
 ```

+It's a good practice to provide a match.
+If a match is missing, then Gatekeeper will apply the Constraint to each resource kind.
+Providing a match improves performance.

-and then create the Constraint via:
+Now, create the Constraint via:

 ```bash
 kubectl apply \